thadguidry/pub/README.md

 5700  -> resource having the current value or a most recent reading
 ```

-Semantically, the object type represents a single measurement, actuation, or control point for example a temperature sensor, a light (actuator), or an on-off switch (control point).
+Semantically, the object type represents a single measurement source, actuation, or control point for example a temperature sensor, a light (actuator), or an on-off switch (control point).
 A resource specifies a particular view or active property of an object.
 For example, a temperature sensor object might expose the current value (most recent reading), also the minimum and maximum possible reading, the minimum and maximum reading in an interval, and attributes like engineering units and application type.

 Attributes describe the metadata configuration, settings, and state of an object or resource, and are discoverable by reading the link-format data of an object or resource.
 Multiple attributes may be serialized in the link-format descriptors that an object exposes.
 Some attributes are immutable for a given object or resource type.
 For example, the static read, write, and execute capability attributes are derived from a Smart Object’s definition file, while other attributes, like the LWM2M Notification Attributes, are used to dynamically configure a particular object instance or resource.
 Attributes are represented using [CoRE Link Format](https://tools.ietf.org/html/rfc5988) or an equivalent mapping to other content formats, for example, application/json+ld.